How to Protect Yourself: Invention Promotion FirmsSource: Florida Attorney General's Office

 If you have developed a new idea for a product and wish to get it manufactured and marketed, legitimate invention promotion firms may be able to assist you in finding a suitable manufacturing company.
 Some invention promotion firms, however, do little more than promote their own interests by taking your money and giving you nothing in return.
-So BE CAUTIOUS.
+Be cautious and consider the following:

 Question success and rejection rates.